18mr/documentation/embed-an.md

         });
     </script>

-Instead of `#can-petition-area-petition name`, use the slug that you find in your own embed code from Step Three.
+Instead of `#can-petition-area-petition-name`, use the slug that you find in your own embed code from Step Three.

 Now, in the middle of that you can drop some little bits of code that select elements inside the widget and change them around.
 If you open up your local version of the website, and inspect an element, you can learn how to refer to that element.
 Here are the three basic ways you can refer to elements, with some examples of how you might use them.